The Code will be included in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (State Policy) and aims to:

 - a heritage item or contains a heritage item

-- within 18km away the Siding Spring Observatory
+- within 18km of the Siding Spring Observatory

 - excluded under Schedule 4 of the State Policy.